PX4/PX4-user_guide/en/flight_controller/crazyflie2.md

 - Use a Crazyradio PA alongside a compatible GCS
 - Clone the [crazyflie-lib-python](https://github.com/bitcraze/crazyflie-lib-python)
-- Copy [cfbridge.py](https://github.com/dennisss/cfbridge/blob/master/scripts/cfbridge.py) in your cloned crazyflie-lib-python/examples repository.
+- Copy [cfbridge.py](https://github.com/dennisss/cfbridge/blob/master/scripts/cfbridge.py) in your cloned **crazyflie-lib-python/examples** repository.

->**Note** Cfbridge allows wireless Mavlink communication between CF2 (flashed with PX4) and QGC by enabling QGC to communicate with the crazyradio PA.
-The [C based cfbridge](https://github.com/dennisss/cfbridge) is currently experiencing data loss issues, which is why we have chosen to use cfbridge.py.
+>**Note** *Cfbridge* allows wireless MAVLink communication between CF2 (flashed with PX4) and QGC by enabling QGC to communicate with the crazyradio PA.
+  The [C based cfbridge](https://github.com/dennisss/cfbridge) is currently experiencing data loss issues, which is why we have chosen to use **cfbridge.py**.

 - Make sure you have set the udev permissions to use the USB Radio.
 To do this, follow the steps listed [here](https://github.com/bitcraze/crazyflie-lib-python#setting-udev-permissions) and **restart** your computer.
 - Connect a Crazyradio PA via USB.